Skip to main content

 If you have a lot of pruning to do, it might need to take a year or two to do it.
 Don’t cut off a large portion of the tree at once.
 This can send the plant into shock and kill it.
 Instead, cut a few branches one year, then wait until the next year or the year after that to cut the rest of the branches.
 This gives the plant plenty of time to recover from the first pruning and easily handle another pruning the following year.

 So if you were nervous about pruning your prized Japanese maple or hesitant to plant one because you thought it needed a lot of maintenance, rest assured that these lovely trees are generally easy-to-grow, low-maintenance plants.
-The Japanese maple rewards you with stunning color, distinct growth patterns, and the perfect centerpiece for your landscape design, and it will continue to beautify your outdoor space for many years to come.
+The Japanese maple rewards you with stunning color and distinct growth patterns, making it the perfect landscape centerpiece in your garden for years to come.

 Rebecca Wolken